FROSTEYe-actual/footnotes_tooltip/README.md

 This plugin and all its resources are provided entirely free of charge.
 However, maintaining a high-quality, ad-free experience involves consistent operational costs, including server hardware, electricity, domain fees, and infrastructure maintenance.

-Currently, small revenues from ads and affiliate links on my blog help, but the project fundamentally operates at a loss.
+Currently, small revenue from ads and affiliate links on my blog help, but the project fundamentally operates at a loss.
 Your support, no matter the size, provides the vital resources needed to keep this project running and to continue developing helpful WordPress plugins.
 Thank you for being a part of this journey.

 - **[Official Donation Page](https://frosteye.net/donation/)**